 So you’re ready to get your script out there.
 You’ve registered it with the WGA, you’ve copyrighted it, and you’ve watermarked it or otherwise protected it so that you have some sort of recourse should the spec hit the fan.

 Now you need a place to send it to.
-And the way I see it, if you’re looking to put your script online for the purposes of gaining exposure or access, or at least the potential thereof, you’ve got basically two choices, neither which I recommend with, like I mentioned, a whole heart: Inktip and The Black List.
+And the way I see it, if you’re looking to put your script online for the purposes of gaining exposure or access, or at least the potential thereof, you’ve got several choices, at least two of which I can recommend with, as I mentioned, a whole heart: Inktip and The Black List.

 InkTip (AKA Pay us $60 for 4 months and maybe a producer will find your script in our directory and contact you)